supabase/supabase/examples/nextjs-live-tracker-map/README.md

 #### Database schema

-Go to [app.supabase.io](https://app.supabase.io/), create a new organisation and project if you haven't had one.
+Go to [app.supabase.io](https://app.supabase.io/), create a new organization and project if you haven't had one.
 Run this sql query to create required tables.

 ```sql